MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 * The payment amount is lower than the remaining discounted amount.
 You post the payment as partial.
 The document remains open to collect/pay the remaining amount.
 * The payment amount is more than the remaining discounted amount.
 You post the payments as is.
 Only the remaining amount is posted.
 The extra amount is credited to the customer.

-### <a name="to-process-a-payment-amount-that-is-equal-to-the-discounted-amount-and-where-the-payment-date-is-before-the-discount-date" />To process a payment amount that is equal to the discounted amount and where the payment date is before the discount date
+### <a name="to-process-a-payment-amount-that-is-equal-to-the-discounted-amount-and-where-the-payment-date-is-before-the-discount-date"></a>To process a payment amount that is equal to the discounted amount and where the payment date is before the discount date
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Registration**, and then choose the related link.
 2. Enter the payment amount in the **Amount Received** field.
 The amount is equal to the amount in the **Rem.
 Amt. after Discount** field.